khashayardadashi/face-id/README.md

     app.run(debug=True)
 ```
 > [!IMPORTANT]
 > To check if the webcam is available on the user's device using JavaScript, you can use the `navigator.mediaDevices.getUserMedia` API.
-> This code attempts to access the user's webcam and logs whether the access is granted or denied.
-Keep in mind that modern browsers may require a secure context (HTTPS) for accessing certain features like the webcam.
+Here's a basic example:

 ```javascript
 // Check if the browser supports the mediaDevices API